juhp/stack-clean-old/README.md

 using them, so removals should be done carefully but can recover a lot of diskspace.

+Further the commands can use `--subdirs` or `--recursive` to run over the projects in subdirs under the current directory or all matching `.stack-work` dirs from the current directory and below respectively.

 ### Example usage
 List a project's builds:
 ```ShellSession